samar1tan/tiny-ftp-client/README.md

 echo %JAVA_HOME%
 ```

 **If you have installed JDK / JRE / "Java" from Oracle on Windows before**,  its installer will add extra contents (pointing to `java.exe`) to environment variable `PATH`, which is prior to `JAVA_HOME` and lead a mismatching when doubly clicking`tiny-ftp-client-specific_ver.exe`.
-Thus, if you need to upgrade/downgrade your JDK / JRE / “Java”, please remember to remove those contents subsequently.
+Thus, if you need to upgrade/downgrade your JDK / JRE / "Java", please remember to remove those contents subsequently.

 Once done, do sanity check by running